Fact-checked

 Calendula for pancreatitis

-Wormwood with pancreatitis
+Wormwood for pancreatitis

 Dandelion for pancreatitis

-St. John's wort with pancreatitis
+St. John's wort for pancreatitis

-Burdock large with pancreatitis
+Burdock for pancreatitis

-The mechanism of the anti-inflammatory action of this plant is the activation of antioxidant enzymes and the removal of free radicals, as well as the suppression of the expression of the main mediators of inflammatory reactions - pro-inflammatory cytokines and tumor necrosis factor-alpha.
+The mechanism of anti-inflammatory action of this plant is the activation of antioxidant enzymes and the removal of free radicals, as well as the suppression of the expression of the main mediators of inflammatory reactions - pro-inflammatory cytokines and tumor necrosis factor-alpha.

 Aloe for pancreatitis